william-masdon-oracle/ai-gpu-solutions/oke_ora23ai_vllm/provision/provision.md

 7. Check Helm | Deploy vLLM box

 8. The model that is being downloaded is from HuggingFace so you have have an account on HuggingFace.
-The default model is 'google/gemma-2-2b-it'.
-You will need to go to HuggingFace website and create an account and generate a token to use here.
-Go to huggingface.co and create an account.
+The default model is 'meta-llama/Llama-3.2-1B-Instruct'.
+You will need to go to HuggingFace website huggingface.co, create an account, accept the T&C for the model you'd like to use and generate a token to use here.

     Go to Profile -> Settings -> Access Tokens and generate a token as shown below